 “Hey!”
 Bryson said forcefully.
 “I done told you, if you can’t be civil you can take your ass outta here.”
 Wilson bristled, but Garza’s hand on his forearm settled him.

 “Yes, she could have fallen accidentally.
-Or she could have been helped.
+Or someone could have helped her.
 Her suitemates said they were at a mixer.
-She stayed home.
+She stayed up in her room.
 Alone.
 They didn’t know about any LSD,” Garza continued.

 “Where were you Saturday night?”